-This is a digital copy of the Informational Program which can be purchased at the event as a printed magazine hard copy.
+This is a digital copy of the Informational Program which can be purchased at the event as a printed copy.
 Since many people prefer to carry information on their digital devices, we are providing this option.
 34 pages.

 All fees collected go to the Promoters of the 100th Loudon Classic event.

 After you place the order be sure to check you spam folder if it does not show up in your inbox.